-Enjoy this veggie fried rice when you are looking for an extra dose of vegetables for lunch.
+joy this vegetable fried rice when you are looking for an extra dose of veggies.
 It’s made healthier with brown rice and egg whites!

 Thank you to Phil’s Fresh Eggs for sponsoring today’s conversation.
 My love of their cage-free eggs and all opinions are my own.